catdino002/D-D-nuclear-medow/vinc forest.md

 GAMEPLAY
 ---
 3d6+2 for regrowing the forest

+BUILDING DES
-1d20 Int for disassembling a wooden small building loose 1 destruction charge   (1-6 is fail 7-12 is small damage 13-18 is little damage 19 is a wall falling down 20 is total collapse of building ) for a medium or large wooden struc
+1d20 Int for disassembling a wooden small building loose 1 destruction charge   (1-6 is fail 7-12 is small damage 13-18 is little damage 19 is a wall falling down 20 is total collapse of building ) for a medium or large wooden structure it is the same but with a -1(medium) and -3 (large) if plus to Int just subtract the modifier by your bonus